csc-training/summerschool/gpu/docs/07-multi-gpu.md

 // OpenMP
 omp_target_memcpy(dst, src, size, dstOffset, srcOffset, dstDev, srcDev);
 ```
-* a copy through host memory is donw when direct p-t-p  is missing
+* when direct p-t-p  is missing the copying is done through the host memory
-* no equivalent `hipMemcpyPeer`in SYCL, behaiviour is implementation dependent
+* no equivalent `hipMemcpyPeer`in SYCL, behaviour is implementation dependent